01. History of Asbestos Use

 Their acquisition of these companies is when their primary affiliation with asbestos products began.
 In 1954, W.R.
 Grace acquired Davison Chemical Company and Dewey & Almy Chemical Company, and in 1963 they acquired Zonolite.
 With their acquisitions, they also began to sell Monokote and Perltex brand-named products, which are well-known for containing asbestos.

 In addition to their involvement with the asbestos product industry, W.R.
 Grace also was involved with asbestos mining.
-In the 1920s, Zonolite began mining vermiculite in Libby, Montana.
+In the 1920s, Zonolite began mining vermiculite in Libby, a city in Montana.
 Libby is one of the largest asbestos contamination sites in the world, leading to vermiculite insulation contaminated with the mineral.
 When W.R.
 Grace took over Zonolite, they also took over their mining operations, which continued until 1990.
 Around 80% of the world’s vermiculite came from Libby, linking Grace to asbestos-containing vermiculite products across the United States and internationally.

 The asbestos was not only in products like insulation and soil conditioners, but also led to environmental contamination, found in the soil, air, water and animal tissues.